Who Is Paying For Student Loan Forgiveness?

 Government funding for student loan forgiveness programs has become a hot topic of debate in recent years.
 With the rising cost of higher education and the increasing burden of student loan debt, many argue that it is the government’s responsibility to provide relief for borrowers.
 Proponents of government funding for student loan forgiveness programs argue that it would help stimulate the economy by allowing borrowers to spend more money on other goods and services, rather than being tied down by debt.

-See also How Does Student Loan Forgiveness Work?
+See also How Much Will My Student Loan Payment Be?

 Opponents, on the other hand, argue that government funding for student loan forgiveness programs would be unfair to those who have already paid off their loans or who have chosen not to take on debt in the first place.
 They argue that it would create a moral hazard, where individuals are encouraged to take on more debt with the expectation that it will be forgiven in the future.